openstack/openstack-doc-tools/doc/source/man/openstack-doc-test.rst

       File that will be skipped during validation.

   **--force**
       Force the validation of all files and build all books.

   **-h, --help**
       Show help message and exit.

   **--ignore-dir IGNORE_DIR**
       Directory to ignore for building of manuals.
 The parameter can be passed multiple times to add several directories.

   **--ignore-errors**
       Do not exit on failures.

+  **--language LANGUAGE, -l LANGUAGE**
+      Build translated manual for language in path generate/$LANGUAGE .

+  **--only-book ONLY_BOOK**
+      Build each specified manual.

   **--verbose**
        Verbose execution.